fawdywahyu18/pyinputoutput/README.md

 # pyinputoutput
-Open source software to analyze the input-output table
+Open source software to analyze the Indonesian Interregional Input-Output (IRIO) and input-output (IO) table